Protections for public officials

 consideration.

-If a public official provides their name and contact details, the ICAC will
+If the maker of a disclosure provides their name and contact details, the ICAC will

 confirm in writing that the information has been received.
 If they have not